lbormann/darts-caller/README.md

     A text file (*.txt) (filename: freely chosen) containing additional information about the origin of the sound files.
     Examples: Link to the website where the sounds were generated; specific generation profile for this speaker during generation, etc.

 2) Upload the ZIP archive to a file-hoster: Make sure you choose a filehoster that supports direct-links and unlimited file-persistence wihout restrictions (GoogleDrive, OneDrive, ...). !!IMPORTANT!!
-Before you upload, check your rights regarding distribution of your sound-files; are you the owner?
+Before you upload, check your rights regarding distribution of the sound-files; are you the owner?
 Are you allowed to share it in public?

 3) Sent me a PM on Discord with the download-link - Wait for a new release :)